unbounded-tech/workflow-vnext-tag/README.md

       rust: true
 ```

-And then add the following release job.

-### Releasing Rust Binaries
+#### Releasing Rust Binaries

-The Version and tag job creates a tag - make sure to set up a deploy key for your repo and a secret to use it (will automate later).
+The Version and tag job creates a tag - make sure to set up a deploy key for your repo and a secret to use it via the `vnext` CLI.

 The `release.yaml` workflow is designed for building and releasing Rust binaries across multiple platforms using a matrix strategy.
 It helps you publish artifacts as GitHub Releases with ease.
 It picks up where version-and-tag leaves off.